ervandew/eclim/doc/content/vim/java/debug.rst

 Status
 ------
 When a debugging session is started, a status window is automatically opened at the bottom in a horizontal split window.
-It has 2 panes:
+It has 2 panes\:

 - Debug Threads: The left pane shows active threads along with its stack frames.

 - Debug Variables: The rigt pane shows the variables available for the thread selected on the left pane.
 Variables can be seen only for suspended threads.
   If there are suspended threads, then one of them is automatically selected and its variables displayed.

-  As of now, there is only suport for displaying primitive variables.
-Support for viewing objects will be added soon.

 If for some reason, the status window is not updated, you can manually refresh it by running **:JavaDebugStatus** command.